I was drawn to the organization's culture. I am currently in my 11th year and thrilled to be part of the team.

-Lizbeth Nevarez, CPA, has 10 years of public accounting experience providing tax and consulting services and leads the Firm’s Nonprofit Tax Practice.
+Lizbeth Nevarez, CPA, has more than 10 years of public accounting experience providing tax and consulting services and leads the Firm’s Nonprofit Tax Practice.

 Lizbeth is a frequent speaker at the Firm’s nonprofit workshops.
 She has completed the Riordan Leadership Institute’s Board service program through the Los Angeles Junior Chamber of Commerce.
 The program's mission is to develop and cultivate business professionals for lifelong service in the nonprofit community.
 She has also taught courses on Form 900 basics and Private Foundations through Cal CPA.